How we Support Children/Young People with Special Educational Needs or Disabilities

 How we check that a child/young person is making progress and how we keep parents informed.

 We work very hard to maintain good home school links with parents and carers.
 We have a weekly newsletter with general news about the school.
-We have parents/carers evenings three times a year and we send all parents/carers a report about their child’s progress once a year.
+We have parents/carers evenings twice a year and we send all parents/carers a report about their child’s progress once a year.

 We use a data tracking system, the information for which is provided by the class teacher.
 Teachers attend Pupil Progress Meetings termly and all children’s needs are monitored and discussed.

 For children with special educational needs we have a progress review each term.
 We welcome parents at this review and try as far as possible to arrange it at a time that will allow them to attend.

 Support we offer for children’s/young people’s health and general well-being:

 Children need to be happy and be able to behave appropriately in order to learn well, so all of our class teachers work with children in their class on social skills, behaviour and well-being.
 If a child has a particular difficulty their class teacher will have help from colleagues e.g. Assistant Head Teacher for Inclusion, Learning Assistants and/or the School Nurse to help support the child.